Bohemian Bloomsbury: A Guide to Literary London

 About the Tour

-Encounter literary greats like WB Yeats, T S Eliot and George Bernhard Shaw, on a walk that starts with the architecturally spectacular Fitzrovia, named after a descendant of Charles II and his mistress, Barbara Villiers.
-It's just a stone's throw from Tottenham Court Road, where you'll visit the cosy English pub where Dylan Thomas met his wife, and explore Bloomsbury, where members of the groundbreaking Bloomsbury Group like Virginia Woolf lived and worked.
-Passing Georgian squares, we'll make our way to two of London's greatest intellectual and cultural institutions, London University and the British Museum, before ending our walk in a charming Dickensian alleyway.
+On this Bloomsbury walking tour, I'll show you how apt the saying is.
+I'll show you where many of the writers and artists who were part of the group lived their unconventional lives filled with books, Georgian Squares and fornication.
+We'll find many of these fine squares on our way while learning about the men and women who made up the group like Virginia Woolf.
+You'll encounter literary greats like WB Yeats, T S Eliot and George Bernhard Shaw, on this walk which starts with the architecturally spectacular Fitzrovia.
+It's just a stone's throw from Tottenham Court Road, where you'll visit the cosy English pub where Dylan Thomas met his wife.
+From there, we'll make our way to two of London's greatest intellectual and cultural institutions, London University and the British Museum, before ending our walk in a charming Dickensian alleyway.
+I'll also tell you about some of the other great writers who lived in the area and weren't a part of the Bloomsbury Set.

 Tour Producer